otris/vscode-janus-debug/README.md

 * attaching to a script that is already running on server (and contains the `debugger;` statement)
 * setting breakpoints
 * stepping through the code
-* watching values (e.g. function return values and also script parameters):
+* watching values in the **WATCH** section of the VS Code Debug View (e.g. function return values and also script parameters):

 ![Screenshot](img/debugger.gif "Screenshot")